Perchik71/Creation-Kit-Platform-Extended/README.md

 # License
 **GPLv3**: <a>https://www.gnu.org/licenses/gpl-3.0.html</a>. <br />
 Copyright © 2023-2024 aka perchik71.
-All rights reserved.
+All rights reserved. <br />
+File `Stuffs\FO4\CreationKitPlatformExtended_FO4_Resources.pak` contains files are proprietary and not licensed. <br />
+Dependencies are under their respective licenses.